Pittsburgh International Airport (PIT)

 Two other restaurants that are highly recommended by Ballpark Chasers are Atria’s Restaurant & Tavern and Mullen’s Bar & Grille.
 Atria’s is another local favorite with seven locations in Pennsylvania, one of them being located on the grounds of PNC Park.
 They have a diverse menu, offering everything from steaks and seafood to pasta and chicken dishes.
 Mullen’s, on the other hand, is just one block away from the ballpark and is a great Irish-themed sports bar with plenty of televisions to watch your favorite team.
 It’s one of those “neighborhood” restaurants to hang out in and hear conversations about their towns beloved Steelers and not so beloved Pirates.

-Once inside the park, look no further than the Hall of Fame Club Restaurant.
+Once inside the ballpark, look no further than the Rivertowne Brewing Hall of Fame Club Restaurant.
 This sports bar is located just beyond left field and offers 20 flat screen televisions, an outdoor patio and bar, an amazing menu and a great view of the field.
 The Hall of Fame Club is exclusively for ticket holders and will open on game days 30 minutes prior to the main gates.
 For a quicker option, head over to the third base side for Pops Plaza, a food court with a variety of options.
 Our favorites include Chickie's and Pete's for their famous crab fries and Chicken-on-the-Hill for their sandwiches.
-Try the Ballpark Chasers meal which includes a beef gyro from Papa Dukes (Section 117), crab fries from Chickie's and Pete's (Section 132) and a local micro-brew of your choice from Beers of the Burgh concession.
+Try the Ballpark Chasers meal which includes a beef gyro from Papa Dukes (Section 117), a brunch burger and a local micro-brew of your choice from Beers of the Burgh concession.

 WHERE TO BUY TICKETS?

-Despite having a beautiful ballpark with not one bad seat in the house, the quality of talent on the field overrides and makes PNC Park in the bottom third of Major League Baseball attendance.
-For the first time in ten years, the team increased ticket prices for the 2012 season.
-Tickets can be easily purchased online, through the Pirates box office or with your favorite ticket broker.
+Despite having a beautiful ballpark with not one bad seat in the house, PNC Park was on average 74% full during the 2013 season.
+With the Bucs back to being a playoff caliber ballclub, expect attendance to increase.
+Tickets can be easily purchased through the Pirates box office or through Rateyourseats.com.
 If you choose to buy your tickets before the game, the Pirates offer a designated ticket reselling area between Heinz Field and PNC Park (at the corner of North Shore Drive and Dorsett Way).
 This is a great way to find tickets from fans and therefore bargains are easy to come by.
 Keep in mind that scalpers are required to buy and sell outside of this designated area.

 WHERE TO SIT?